perxpective/Cybersecurity-Therapy/SMW/Practical/SMW Practical 3 - Configuring and Managing Resource Access.md

 	- Delete
 10. Click the box for **Only apply these permissions to objects and/or containers within this container**
 11. Click **OK** three times
-12. Login as Mgr1 and Staff1 again and try to navigate to the

 ## Verifying the Effect of Deny Permissions
 1. Login as Domain Admin on the Domain Controller